mtak-/lstm/README.md

         const auto amount_published = tmp.size();

         // shared data can be written by calling tx.write(dest, data)
-        // a write can fail in the same way a read can
+        // a failed write behaves the same as a failed read
-        // because the stack is unwound, the tmp vector's destructor will free any memory it holds tx.write(buffer, tx.read(active));
+        // because the stack is unwound, tmp's destructor will free any memory it holds tx.write(buffer, tx.read(active));
         tx.write(active, std::move(tmp));

         // returns the size of the shared data that was published return amount_published;
     }); // if this was the rootmost transaction:
-            // at this point, all the writes are made visible atomically, if possible
+            // at this point, all the writes are made visible atomically
             // if that is not possible due to another write transaction on another thread
-            // the same steps as a failed/read/write are taken
+            // the same steps as a failed read/write are taken
         // if this is not the rootmost transaction:
-            // the writes are not visible until the rootmost transaction completes }
+            // the writes are not visible to other threads until the rootmost transaction completes
+            // they can however ALWAYS be seen from within the rootmost or, any child transaction }
 ```

+There's some (poorly) explained details in the comments, but basically, transactions work as you'd expect them to work.
+That's the point of STM, it lets engineers more or less pretend they're writing single threaded code.

 ## var